Kris-B/nanoPhotosProvider/README.md

 <br />
 ##### :four: Step 4: add/change content
 Add files and folders, or renaname them.
-Please note that the thumbnails are never purged, so you may delete the `_thumbnails` folders to force a new generation.
+Please note that the generated thumbnails are never purged, so you may delete the `_thumbnails` folders to force a new generation.